PPIL Essay for Columbia Business School – Breakdown & Analysis (2024-2025)

 Columbia Business School has unveiled a new MBA essay prompt for the 2023-2024 admissions cycle.
-Dive into our top strategies for nailing this essay and securing your spot at CBS.
+Dive into the top strategies for nailing this essay and securing a spot at CBS.

 Free Event